-Domain: Instructional Effectiveness Indicator: Demonstrating Knowledge of Curri culum 3 - Effective Obs.
+9 Domain: Instructional Effectiveness Indicator: Demonstrating Knowledge of Curric culum 3 - Effective Obs.
 1 Obs.
 2 Obs.
 3 Is knowledgeable of the curriculum and its correlation to the forms of literacy, resources, and a research process.
 Makes curriculum and learning connections for students.
 Comments:

-Indicator: Supporting Instructional Goals 3 - Effective Obs.
+10 Domain: Instructional Effectiveness Indicator: Supporting Instructional Goals 3 - Effective Obs.
 1 Obs.
 2 Obs.
 3 Demonstrates basic comprehension of the educational disciplines and diverse school population.
 Provides adequate resources, technology and services to support instructional goals.
 Collaborates with teachers to integrate literacy and reading strategies.
 High expectations for students are present and consistent.
+Comments:

+11 Domain: Instructional Effectiveness

-Indicator: Demonstrating Knowledge of Traditional and Non-Traditional Literature & Reading Support
+Indicator: Demonstrating Knowledge of Traditional and Non-7 Fraditional

+Literature & Reading Support

+3 - Effective Obs.
+1 Obs.
+2 Obs.
+3

 Has a sufficient working knowledge of literature and resource materials to help students and staff select the "right" book or other material to match their needs and interests.

 Encourages reading for pleasure and lifelong learning using both traditional and emerging technological strategies and tools.

+Comments:

 12 Domain: Instructional Effectiveness

-Indicator: Communicates Effectively with S tudents
+Indicator: Communicates Effectively with S Students

 3 - Effective Obs.
 1 Obs.
 2 Obs.
 3

 Clearly communicates directions and procedures with students.

+Technology is used when appropriate.

+Comments: s

-Technol ogy is used when appropriate.
+Technology is used when appropriate.

-Comme ents:

-3 - Effective Obs.
+13 Domain: Instructional Effectiveness Indicator: Using Quality Questioning Techniq ues with St udents 3 - Effective Obs.
 1 Obs.
 2 Obs.
 3 Understands and supports core curriculum instruction and assists in the transition to CCSS.
 Uses inquiry-based strategies to elicit higher level thinking.
+Comments: